riscv-europe/summit-website/site.src/pages/posters.md

 ### Quentin Schibler -- You only use 10% of your FPGA

-Quentin Schibler -- École Normale Supérieure Paris-Saclay (Cambridge, United Kingdom).
+Quentin Schibler (École Normale Supérieure Paris-Saclay, Cambridge, United Kingdom)

 **Summary**